 Director's Name Name of the Significant Shareholder Description of the relationship Amb.
-Alfonso T. Yuchengco Pan Malayan Management E and Investment Corporation CEO Ms. Helen Y. Dee Pan Malayan Investment and Director Management Corporation ļ
+Alfonso T. Yuchengco Pan Malayan Management and Investment Corporation Chairman and Chief Executive Ms. Helen Y. Dee Pan Malayan Investment and Management Corporation Vice Chairperson

 (iv) Has the company set a limit on the number of board seats in other companies (publicly listed, ordinary and companies with secondary license) that an individual director or CEO may hold simultaneously?
 In particular, is the limit of five board seats in other publicly listed companies imposed and observed?
 If yes, briefly describe other guidelines: